RyanB-code/Life-Application-Suite/README.md

 2. In Application.h, in the private variables of the Application class, modify DIRECTORY_PATH to where you would like to keep the program files.
 3. Save and then run the application.

-Please report any bugs, issues, or feature requests by creating a new Issue on GitHub.
+Please report any bugs, issues by creating a new Issue on GitHub.
+For feature frequests, create a new Issue on GitHub with the tag 'enhancement'.
+Any feedback is appreciated.
+This has been a great learning experience and I look forward to learning more